WrightGroupSRI/cathy/README.md

 in that order.

 ## Requirements
-- Python 2.6+
+- Python 3+
 - matplotlib
 - scipy

-**NOTE** This code has only been tested with Python 2.7 & 3.6 on Ubuntu 14.04 & 16.04.
+**NOTE** This code has only been tested with Python 3.6 on Ubuntu 14.04 & 16.04.

 ### Set up the environment
 This will likely **NOT** be necessary if you are already using the recommended packages above.
 If the code does not work, you can set up your packages as described below.

 If you are using [conda](https://conda.io/docs/), you can replicate the environment using the included environment.yml file:
 ```
-conda create -f environment.yml
+conda env create -f environment.yml
 ```
 If you're on conda 4.4+:
 ```
-conda activate hawkrdr
+conda activate hawkr
 ```
 Otherwise, using conda < 4.4 on Mac OS X / Linux:
 ```
-source activate hawkrdr
+source activate hawkr
 ```
 ## Scripts
 Two scripts can be run from the command line.